hugohek/test-repo/README.md

-# test-repo
+# Introduction

-this is a test repos
+This is a repository created by *Favour*

+## Usage
+Run this command to execute the application:

+`python filename.py`